cdisc-org/analysis-results-standard/project/docs/AnalysisPurpose.md

     value_presence: PRESENT
   sponsorTermId:
     name: sponsorTermId
+    description: NOT USED
     domain_of:
     - ExtensibleTerminologyTerm
     value_presence: ABSENT
 attributes:
   controlledTerm:
     name: controlledTerm
+    description: One of the permissible values from the referenced enumeration.
     from_schema: https://www.cdisc.org/ars/1-0
     rank: 1000
     alias: controlledTerm